Chris0317SRQ/ChrisRocket/index.md

 Participating in Taipei's Algorithm Academic ability contest was the beginning of my unique academic career.
 Perhaps studying a regular computer science course is a nice try.

-## Control, Algorithms and Guidance
+## Control, Algorithms, and Guidance

 ### [Mathematical Modeling and Control System](Control.md)
 I started learning Control System in January 2022, right after NCKU admitted me.
 I started because of the work ADCS Design requires, which is an accident.
 However, I gradually fell in love with Control and Guidance, and I decided to DFS deeper into the knowledge of Guidance, Navigation, and Control (GNC).